- Secretary, Maryland Department of Public Safety and Correctional Services, 1997-2003

 Stu is one of five members of the Maryland Public School Labor Relations Board, who are appointed by the Governor to administer labor relations provisions relating to public elementary and secondary education.
 The Board decides controversies and disputes between local boards of education and employee organizations representing school system personnel.

 In 2015, Stu was selected as one of the Pro Bono Resource Center of Maryland’s Honorees for exemplifying the best in the legal profession for unwavering commitment to creating a more just and accessible legal system in our state.
 The Boy Scouts of America recognized Stu with the 2014 Whitney M. Young, Jr. Service Award for outstanding service by an adult individual for demonstrated involvement in the development and implementation of Scouting opportunities for youth from rural or low-income urban backgrounds.

 In 2013, the American Bar Association appointed Stu as a member of the Special Committee on Bioethics and the Law, which is part of the ABA’s Division for Public Services, an ABA department dedicated to applying the knowledge and experience of the legal profession to promotion of the public good.

 In 2012, Stu was awarded Baltimore Child Abuse Center’s first Founder’s Award, recognizing his efforts in co-founding the organization in 1987.
 His vision, leadership, and advocacy insured that child victims of sexual abuse in Baltimore would be treated with respect, dignity, and kindness.

-Stu was selected for inclusion in The Best Lawyers in America© 2015 in the field of Non-White-Collar Criminal Defense.
+Stu was selected for inclusion in The Best Lawyers in America 2016 in the fields of Non-White-Collar Criminal Defense and Commercial Litigation.
 From 2013-2015, Stu has been chosen annually by his peers to the Maryland Super Lawyers.
 Only five percent of the lawyers in the state are chosen for inclusion in Super Lawyers.